What to do

 This permit is not for street performers or buskers.
 If you are a musician or performer, you may partner with a business to host your performance, but that business must be the one to apply for the JAM permit.

-You don’t need this permit if you already have approval to host outdoor entertainment at a permitted Place of Entertainment (POE) or Limited Live Performance (LLP) location.
+You don’t need this permit if you already have approval to host outdoor entertainment at a permitted Place of Entertainment (POE) or Limited Live Performance (LLP) premises.

-1. Check if your planned entertainment or amplified sound will be part of an allowed activity.
-A JAM permit can only be approved as a part of these activities.
+1. Check if your planned entertainment or amplified sound is part of an allowed activity

 - Farmers' markets

-- Outdoor fitness classes (amplified sound only - no live entertainment)
+- Outdoor fitness classes (amplified sound only, no live entertainment) - Reduced Capacity: Limited to 12 people including staff.

-- Outdoor retail pickup (amplified sound only - no live entertainment)
+- Outdoor retail pickup (amplified sound only, no live entertainment) - Curbside Pick-Up Only.

 2. Check our rules